2020s European rearmament: Geopolitical shifts

 The United States began shifting its strategic focus from Europe to the Indo-Pacific region during the Obama administration, with both Democratic and Republican establishments increasingly viewing China, rather than Russia, as their primary strategic competitor.
 This shift continued through subsequent administrations, reducing American military emphasis on European defence.

 The return of Donald Trump to the U.S. presidency in 2025 introduced significant uncertainty into transatlantic security relationships.
-Trump's scepticism toward NATO and suggestions that the U.S. might not defend allies who failed to meet certain financial obligations created new urgency for European military self-sufficiency.
+Trump's scepticism toward NATO, suggestions that the U.S. might not defend allies who failed to meet certain financial obligations, and his threats against NATO-founding members Canada and Denmark created new urgency for European military self-sufficiency.
 Additional concerns arose regarding potential U.S. positions on conflicts affecting European security, particularly regarding Russia and Ukraine amid the former's invasion of Ukrainian territory.
 These included Trump's call and meetings with Russian president Vladimir Putin discussing peace negotiations without input from Ukraine or European parties, statements made by United States Secretary of Defense Pete Hegseth critical of the lack of equal military contributions from European nations, and a speech made by United States vice president JD Vance at the 61st Munich Security Conference critical of European governance for annulling elections in favour of less anti-Russian candidates.
+Analysts argued that by 2026 these pressures had not remained compartmentalized, but were interacting and accumulating simultaneously within the same EU decision-making structures — converging with energy volatility, fiscal strain, and migration to constrain coherent European policymaking within increasingly narrow margins.